What Are Pressure Sores?

-You may know pressure sores by their more common name: bed sores.
-They happen when you lie or sit in one position too long and the weight of your body against the surface of the bed or chair cuts off blood supply.
+You may know pressure sores by their more common name: bedsores.
+Also sometimes called pressure ulcers, they happen when you lie or sit in one position too long and the weight of your body against the surface of the bed or chair cuts off blood supply.
 You might get them if you're on bed rest or in a wheelchair.

 Your doctor may talk about the "stage" of your pressure sores.
-The stages are based on how deep the sores are, which can affect their treatment.
+The stages are based on how deep the sores are, which can affect how they're treated.

 If found early, there's a good chance these sores will heal in a few days, with little fuss or pain.
 Without treatment, they can get worse.

 Pressure sores happen when your skin is pressed against a surface (like a mattress or a cushion) for a long period.
 This makes it hard for blood flow to reach that area of skin.
 As a result, skin cells begin to die, and the area becomes sensitive.
 Pressure sores can show up in a few days or even just a few hours.

 A few things contribute to pressure sores:

 Pressure.
 Even if it doesn't feel like you're putting a lot of weight on a certain body part, over time, the force adds up.
 The pressure squeezes your skin, making it hard for blood to flow through that area.
 Without proper blood flow, your skin can't get enough oxygen or nutrients.
 This weakens the skin and causes cells to die.

 Rubbing.
 Rubbing, even from blankets or clothing, can damage sensitive skin.
 This could be especially harmful if the skin is moist from sweat.

 Stretched skin.
 When two surfaces slide against each other, it can cause your skin to pull or stretch.
 For instance, you might slide down a raised bed, aggravating the skin on your tailbone.

 Pressure sores tend to form in bony parts of your body, like the skin covering your spine and tailbone.
 These places don't have a lot of fat or muscle padding.
 The places where you get them depend on your position.